aws-samples/serverless-eda-insurance-claims-processing/README.md

 }
 ```

 Above event has the extracted attributes from the driver's license image that you uploaded.
-Document service internally uses Amazon Textract to extract information from DL.
+The Document Service uses Amazon Textract to extract structured information from driver's license documents.
+For vehicle images, the service uses Amazon Nova 2 Lite multimodal model to analyze car color and detect damage.

 However, you will see another event right after above event detecting fraud.

 ### Fraud Processing